Yazino12/budget-app/README.md

 # Budget App

-> Budget app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> Budget app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can track your spendings.

 <h2 align="center">
   Demo 📝